pvcraven/web-development-class/source/semester_2/09_making_json_calls/making_json_calls.rst

     // URL
     // Data to pass (nothing in this case)
     // Function to call when we are done
-    $.getJSON(url, null, function {
+    $.getJSON(url, null, function(json_result) {
         console.log("Done");
         }
     );

 Great!
 How do we do something with the result?
+This example will take the JSON object, which is automatically parsed for us, and print out the first name:

 .. code-block:: javascript